nbrengle/angular-liturgical-calendar/README.md

 CSC 436
 FINAL PROJECT
 COMPLEXITY: Medium
-APPROX HOURS INVESTED IN ASSIGNMENT :
+APPROX HOURS INVESTED IN ASSIGNMENT : 30
-EXPECTED GRADE :
+EXPECTED GRADE : B-
-PARTICIPATION SOURCE CODE :

 APPLICATION INTENT :
+Test user: 'test', Password: 'password'
+Pieces of the Chatbot exists but is not really implemented
+Persistence doesn't quite come together for profiles
+And the summary page is not well styled

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.